Waisale Serevi: Personal life

 Serevi married his wife, Karalaini, in 1993.
 They have three children; daughters Unaisi Serevi (born 1994) and Asinate Serevi (Naruma) (born 1995), and son Waisale Serevi Junior (born 2000).
 His wife previously worked for the Fijian Defence Forces but retired in 1998 to fully devote herself to her family and her husband's rugby career.
 Serevi spent large parts of his career away from his family.
 He was apart from them when in Japan between 1992 and 1997, although his family joined him in France between 1999 and 2004.
 He is a committed Christian, and along with his family attends Church regularly.
 On his boots, strapping, and jersey for every match Serevi has the words "Philippians 4:13" written.
 It is a reference to the biblical quote "I can do all things through Christ who strengthens me".

 Serevi learned Japanese while in Japan, and also taught English whilst there.
 Despite living in France for several years he did not learn French, and required an interpreter for interviews.
 Serevi's interests include listening to music, and watching movies.
 Apart from rugby, he also likes to play touch rugby and volleyball.
 Other interests include meeting people, and travelling the world.

 On 18 May 2007, Serevi was appointed a Special Inspector with the Fiji Police Force by the acting Commissioner of Police Romanu Tikotikoca.
 The appointment is in youth and community policing.
 Serevi will not be a regular officer, but will be paid for the hours he works.

 Achievements

 Serevi has been inducted into the Fiji Association of Sports and National Olympic Committee's Hall of Fame in 2005, and was named the Fiji Times 2005 Personality of the Year.
 In 2013, he was inducted into the IRB Hall of Fame – the first Fijian to receive the honour.
 His presentation took place at the Hong Kong Sevens tournament that year.
 At the time of Serevi's induction, Chairman Bernard Lapasset said:

+In 2024, Serevi was an inaugural inductee into the Pasifika Rugby Hall of Fame.